How to Enable the Fingerprint Reader in Linux on the Framework Laptop

 Enroll Fingerprints

 Use the fprintd-enroll command to register a fingerprint.
-Although parameters are optional, the finger being enrolled can be specified with the --finger or -f argument.
+Although parameters are optional for this command, the finger being enrolled can be specified with --finger or -f.

 • left-thumb